William B. Dickson: Private life

 At Swissvale on February 22, 1888, Dickson married Mary Bruce Dickson (1865-1944), daughter of Thomas Bruce Dickson and Mary McCrory Dickson (same last name, no relation).
 Together they had six children.

 On April 1, 1901 he resigned his position at Carnegie Steel Company and went to New York with Charles M. Schwab, president of United States Steel Corporation, which began business on that date.
 Dickson moved his family to Montclair, New Jersey, where he bought a home on Llewellyn Road to which he added wings designed by New York architect Frank E. Wallis.

 Nurtured in the bosom of the Presbyterian Church, by mid-life Dickson had forsworn all "dogmatic religion" and described himself as an "Ethical Christian."

 Dickson was a founding member of the Montclair Art Museum in 1913.
 His portrait was painted by renowned American Impressionist William Merritt Chase in 1905 and was donated to the museum in 1976 by Dickson's children.
 A lover of music and a self-taught pianist, he was a sponsor of the Llewellyn Ensemble, which met at his home in Montclair in 1916 and 1917 and evolved into the Montclair Orchestra.
 "They Shall Beat Their Swords into Plow-shares" is an anthem composed in 1934 by Mark Andrews and dedicated to Dickson, "a great lover of music and men."
 Dickson was the driving force behind the creation of Montclair's parks.
 In 1906, he spearheaded the referendum to create the network of city parks.

 Dickson purchased a 150-acre farm with twin gambrel-roofed barns and a small farm house near Littleton in the North Country of New Hampshire at the western edge of the White Mountains.
-Between 1902 and 1909, on a hilltop above the farm with a breathtaking view of Mount Lafayette and the Kinsman Ridge, he built Highland Croft, a stone and wood lodge with nine inter-connecting bedrooms.
+Between 1902 and 1909, on a hilltop above the farm with views of Mount Lafayette and the Kinsman Ridge, he built Highland Croft, a stone and wood lodge with nine inter-connecting bedrooms.
 He would bring more than two-dozen family members to Littleton each summer.
 He founded the Highland Chorus, which held practice afternoons at the farm.
 Sixty members strong, the Highland Chorus put on its first concert at the Littleton Opera House in 1923.